open-education-hub/operating-systems/chapters/general/drills/tasks/digital-forensics.md

 Answer the following questions with "True" or "False" and justify your answer.
 The justification should be simple, 2-3 sentences for each answer.

-## Question 1 Text

-The application must be run in privileged mode, as root.

-## Question 1 Answers

-+ True

-- False

-## Question 1 Arguments

-type: textbox

-## Question 2 Text

-During its execution, the application does not make system calls.

-## Question 2 Answers

-- True

-+ False

-## Question 2 Arguments

-type: textbox

-## Question 3 Text

-The application will benefit from a multithreaded implementation.

-## Question 3 Answers

-+ True

-- False

-## Question 3 Arguments

-type: textbox

-## Question 4 Text

-The memory dump will contain information about the application itself.

-## Question 4 Answers

-+ True

-- False

-## Question 4 Arguments

-type: textbox

-## Question 5 Text

-At runtime, the application will use network sockets.

-## Question 5 Answers

-- True

-+ False

-## Question 5 Arguments

-type: textbox

-## Question 6 Text

-Two instances of the application CANNOT run simultaneously on the same system.

-## Question 6 Answers

-- True

-+ False

-## Question 6 Arguments

-type: textbox

-## Question 7 Text

-In its implementation, the application must use synchronization primitives.

-## Question 7 Answers

-- True

-+ False

-## Question 7 Arguments

-type: textbox

-## Question 8 Text

-The application must be implemented in the form of a static executable.

-## Question 8 Answers

-- True

-+ False

-## Question 8 Arguments

-type: textbox

-## Question 9 Text

-During its execution, the application uses the virtual memory mechanism.

-## Question 9 Answers

-+ True

-- False

-## Question 9 Arguments

-type: textbox

-## Question 10 Text

-The application cannot realistically be used on a 64-bit system, only on a 32-bit system.

-## Question 10 Answers

-- True

-+ False

-## Question 10 Arguments

-type: textbox

-## Question 11 Text

-As long as the operating system provides support, the application can work on both x86 and ARM processor architectures.

-## Question 11 Answers

-- True

-+ False

-## Question 11 Arguments

-type: textbox
+## Questions

+1. The application must be run in privileged mode, as root.
+Answer: True

+1. During its execution, the application does not make system calls.
+Answer: False

+1. The application will benefit from a multithreaded implementation.
+Answer: True

+1. The memory dump will contain information about the application itself.
+Answer: True

+1. At runtime, the application will use network sockets.
+Answer: False

+1. Two instances of the application CANNOT run simultaneously on the same system.
+Answer: False

+1. In its implementation, the application must use synchronization primitives.
+Answer: False

+1. The application must be implemented in the form of a static executable.
+Answer: False

+1. During its execution, the application uses the virtual memory mechanism.
+Answer: True

+1. The application cannot realistically be used on a 64-bit system, only on a 32-bit system.
+Answer: False

+1. As long as the operating system provides support, the application can work on both x86 and ARM processor architectures.
+Answer: False